inspec/inspec-aws/docs-chef-io/content/aws_eks_cluster.md

 end
 ```

-**Ensure that the EKS Cluster is on the correct VPC from cached resources.**
+Ensure that the EKS Cluster is on the correct VPC from cached resources:

 ```ruby
 resource = aws_eks_clusters.where(cluster_name: 'my-eks')